g-mr/JPower/README.en.md

 12. **Grayscale release**

-    In order to solve frequent service updates and launches, version rollbacks, rapid iteration, and collaborative development within the company, this project uses a modified ribbon load balancing strategy to achieve gray release.
+    In order to solve frequent service updates and launches, version rollbacks, rapid iteration, and collaborative development within the company, this project uses a modified spring-load-balancing load balancing strategy to achieve gray release.

 13. **Interface monitoring**